wasp-os/wasp-os/docs/install.rst

 Gadgetbridge for Android
 ~~~~~~~~~~~~~~~~~~~~~~~

-For Pine64 PineTime devices running Infinitime then Gadgerbridge for Android
+For Pine64 PineTime devices running Infinitime then Gadgetbridge for Android
 can be used to install wasp-bootloader:

 * Ensure the watch is fully charged before attempting to install the